Broadband in Lincolnshire

 Project Gigabit

-This UK-wide project, launched by the UK Government via Building Digital UK (BDUK), sources interested providers to build full fibre infrastructure in rural areas.
-It hopes to achieve 95% UK-wide gigabit capability by 2025 and as close to 100% as possible by 2030.
+This UK-wide project, launched by the UK Government via Building Digital UK (BDUK), sources interested providers to build full-fibre infrastructure in rural areas.
+It hopes to achieve 95% UK-wide gigabit capability by 2025 and as close to 100% as possible by 2032.

 BDUK divided the UK into ‘lots’ that covered geographical areas.
 Lots 5, 7, 10, and 23 cover Lincolnshire.

-Lots 5 and 7 have been awarded to CityFibre.
-Cambridgeshire and Norfolk are the lead local bodies, with input from Lincolnshire.
-There are approximately 5,000 eligible properties in Lincolnshire, and the lots are now being deployed.
+CityFibre has been awarded Lots 5 and 7.
+Cambridgeshire and Norfolk are the lead local bodies, and they are getting input from Lincolnshire.
+Lincolnshire has approximately 5,000 eligible properties, and CityFibre is now deploying the lots.

-Lot 23, one of the largest in the UK, has been awarded to Quickline Communications.
-Lincolnshire, North Lincolnshire, North East Lincolnshire and East Riding are the lead local bodies.
-There are approximately 47,000 eligible properties in Lincolnshire, and the lot is now being deployed.
+Quickline Communications has been awarded Lot 23, one of the largest in the UK.
+Lincolnshire, North Lincolnshire, North East Lincolnshire, and East Riding are the lead local bodies.
+Lincolnshire has approximately 47,000 eligible properties, and Quickline Communications is now deploying the lot.

-These projects are expected to be completed by the end of 2028 but may extend beyond that date.
+We expect to complete these projects by the end of 2028, but they may extend beyond that date.

 Contact Onlincolnshire